California Wedding Officiant FAQ

 In the state of California, a Wedding Officiant is someone who is ordained by an approved organization and therefore authorized by the state to formally conduct officially recognized wedding ceremonies and to certify the marriage license.
 I am Ordained and Certified by the Universal Life Church.

 Do you do Religious or non-Religious wedding ceremonies?

 As an Interfaith minister I do both.
 The Universal Life church does not espouse any particular dogma other than their motto, “We are all children of the same universe”.
 My own personal view is that all paths lead to the same place.
 I have done Catholic, Protestant, Jewish, and Atheist wedding ceremonies.
 I will work with you find the right spiritual content based on your backgrounds and beliefs.

 How far are you willing to travel?

 What is your payment schedule?

-I ask for a $150 retainer deposit to reserve and guarantee your date, with the balance due on the day of the ceremony.
+I ask for a retainer deposit to reserve and guarantee your date, with the balance due one week before the day of the ceremony.
 We accept Cash, Check, and Bank Cards.

 How does the marriage license work?